reiniiriarios/cryptid-bottles/README.md

 ## Status LEDs 🚥

-The two larger LEDs on both the M4 and ESP32 boards will display:
+The two RGB LEDs on both the M4 and ESP32 boards will display:

-- 💚 **green**: bootloader active (M4 only) (double tap reset to activate)
+- 💚 **green**: Bootloader active (M4 only) (double tap Reset to activate)
 - 🧡 **orange**: WiFi disconnected, connecting
 - 💜 **purple**: MQTT disconnected, connecting
 - 💙 **cyan**: Sending MQTT message
 - 🛑 **red**: Unknown error

+🔌 The large green LED on the board with the INA219 indicates power, behind main capacitors.